 - If the knob is too tight to unscrew by hand, wrap a washcloth or rag around the knob and use standard pliers to loosen it.

 - Once the knob is removed, look for a post that connects the stopper to the crossbar of the strainer.
 Unscrew the post using a standard flathead screwdriver and lift off from the strainer.

 How to Remove a Lift and Turn Tub Stopper

-Similar in appearance to the push-pull style, the lift and turn stopper is operated by lifting and turning the knob in opposite directions to open and close the drain.
+Similar in appearance to the push-pull style, the lift, and turn stopper are operated by lifting and turning the knob in opposite directions to open and close the drain.
 Here’s how to remove a lift and turn stopper:

 - With the stopper in the open position, use one hand to hold the body of the stopper in place.

 - Slowly turn the knob counterclockwise, and look for a screw set on the knob.
 If there isn’t one, turn the stopper counterclockwise to unthread from the strainer until it can be removed.

 - Sometimes, the post threads may be stripped, making it difficult to unscrew the stopper.
 If this happens, try gently pulling upward while turning.

 - If your stopper does not have a visible screw set on the knob but does not seem to unscrew, lift the stopper up and turn, looking for a small screw.